 Traditional Chinese medicine is becoming commonplace in the wellness — and beauty — world.
 The techniques, ranging from acupuncture to turmeric and jade rollers, are once again finding weight amongst those in search of routines that work, especially in the Western world.
 In 2016, China exported 15.34 percent of traditional Chinese medicine imports ($526 million) to the United States.
 And because each tool and technique has its own history behind it, consumers are readily embracing these ancient healers.

 Take a self-help tool like tapping.
-Essentially acupuncture without needles, this technique involves repetitively tapping on the body’s Meridian points to release tension and restore balance to your internal system.
-Also known as Emotional Freedom Technique (EFT) or Meridian Tapping, the practice is by no means new.
-The origins of tapping lie in traditional Chinese medicine, an ancient philosophy of healing — where illness and pain occur when the body’s qi (pronounced chi), or vital energy, cannot flow freely — that evolved in the far east thousands of years ago.
+Essentially acupuncture without needles, this technique involves repetitively tapping on the body’s meridian points to release tension and restore balance to your internal system.
+Also known as the Emotional Freedom Technique (EFT) or Meridian Tapping, the practice is by no means new.
+The origins of tapping lie in traditional Chinese medicine, an ancient philosophy of healing — where illness and pain occur when the body’s qi (pronounced chi), or vital energy, cannot flow freely — that evolved in the Far East thousands of years ago.